 Gin in gin and tonic

-I really did enjoy making this gin and likely will continue to do so, as I think it is really a neat thing to do.
-I will, however, continue to purchase gin and make that my primary ingredient.
+I really did enjoy making this handcrafted gin and likely will continue to do so, but will always keep a store bought gin on hand, as well.
 Last night, I threw back a couple of drinks.
 The first with Hendrick’s gin and the second with mine.
-The Hendrick’s version of a gin and tonic really made for a smoother, more refreshing drink.
+The Hendrick’s version of a gin and tonic really made for a smooth drink.
 I will say that I felt that the homemade gin version had more flavor to it, but dubbing it as ‘rustic’ is appropriate.
-It has slightly harsher flavors.
+The cocktail with my gin was a bit more of a punch, but that Hendrick’s gin and tonic (Schwepp’s Tonic) was dryer, a bit smoother, and not as sweet.

-I really liked the homemade tonic we made.
-As indicated in the original post, it tasted much sweeter than store bought tonic, but I think I prefer that.
+Homemade Tonic Water is such a reachable ingredient, but it is easy to get tonic water from the store.
+No matter what you choose, you will end up with a great tasting cocktail.
+The homemade version tastes much sweeter than store-bought tonic.
 Since I am a home brewer and happen to have an extra keg in our house, I think I will fill it with water and keep this tonic syrup around.
 Between the soda water and the tonic syrup, it will give me so many cocktail recipes at my disposal.

 The final product